 Stabilizer groups#

-Among the many subgroups of the Pauli group $\group{P}_n$, there is a particular type of subgroup, called the stabilizer group $S$, which satisfy the following properties:
+Among the many subgroups of the Pauli group $\group{P}_n$, there is a particular type of subgroups, called the stabilizer group $S$, which satisfy the following properties, in addition to the group axioms:

 We will see later on why these properties are useful, but for now, let's try to create some examples of these groups so we can build some intuition.